-Basic Drafting for Electronics 4.124 0 4 2 Basic drafting techniques and standards are stressed throughout this course.
+Basic drafting techniques and standards are stressed throughout this course.
 Major areas of study include use of materials and equipment, freehand lettering, orthographic projections, dimensioning practices, and the graphic and symbolic language of drafting.
 Line work, lettering and the appearance of the finished drawing receive attention at all times.

-Basic MIG Welding 4.250 1 4 2
+Basic MIG Welding